news

 What Happened

-On July 25, 2025, a significant fire broke out in a two-story commercial building located near the University of Nevada, Las Vegas (UNLV) campus, specifically in the 4600 block of Maryland Parkway.
-The fire was reported shortly after 8 a.m. and quickly escalated, prompting the Clark County Fire Department (CCFD) to issue a third alarm, mobilizing around 125 firefighters to combat the blaze.
-The fire resulted in the destruction of at least eight businesses, including a U.S. Postal Service (USPS) location, which was confirmed to have been operating at the time of the incident.
+On July 25, 2025, a significant fire broke out in a two-story commercial building located near the University of Nevada, Las Vegas (UNLV), specifically on Maryland Parkway, just north of Tropicana Avenue.
+The fire was reported shortly after 8 a.m. and quickly escalated, prompting the Clark County Fire Department to issue a third alarm, mobilizing approximately 125 firefighters to the scene.
+The blaze resulted in the destruction of at least eight businesses, including a U.S. Postal Service (USPS) location, which was confirmed to have been operational at the time of the fire.

 Key Details

-• Response: A third alarm was called, deploying approximately 125 firefighters to the scene.
+• Response: A third alarm was called, involving around 125 firefighters from the Clark County Fire Department.

-• Damage: At least eight businesses were destroyed, including the USPS location, which had 522 PO boxes.
-The building was reported to be unstable after the fire.
+• Damage: At least eight businesses were destroyed, including the USPS location, which had 522 PO boxes and three employees who were evacuated safely.

-• Investigation: The cause of the fire is currently under investigation, with initial reports suggesting it may have started in the back of the building.
+• Investigation: The cause of the fire is still under investigation, with initial reports suggesting it may have started at the back of the building.

 Multiple Perspectives